Metacognition: a fancy word for something we all do every day

 Brendan Conway-Smith

-3. How relevant are metacognitive practices for teachers in the classroom?
+How relevant are metacognitive practices for teachers in the classroom?
 How can teachers integrate them in their lesson plan?

-Metacognition should be taught in 2 ways: within a teacher’s lesson plan, but also by increasing students’ general awareness of their own metacognitive feelings.
+Metacognition should be taught in two ways: within a teacher’s lesson plan, but also by increasing students’ general awareness of their own metacognitive feelings.
 A teacher can end their lessons with targeted metacognitive questions, such as: “grade on a scale from 1 to 10 how well you understood that”, or “try to pick out things you didn’t understand so well”.
 This is one thing the Ontario school system in Canada is doing now: they are integrating metacognitive questions and sections at the end of every lesson plan.

-Metacognition may be the most important subject taught to students, especially in modern times.
-It has shown to be the best predictor of successful learning.
+"Metacognition may be the most important subject taught to students, especially in modern times.
+It has shown to be the best predictor of successful learning."

 Metacognitive skills help people to learn information more quickly and easily.
 It is especially relevant to teachers today because the educational system in most Western countries was set up in the 1800s.
 At that time, there were no mobile phones with access to the world’s knowledge in their pockets.
 This is why students were made to memorise so many facts.
 Nowadays, teachers need to educate a public who swims through an ocean of information on how to search and select information effectively.
-In this information age, the world needs self-controlled learners, or “meta learners”.
+In this information age, the world needs self-controlled learners, or 'meta learners'.
 We can teach students to make better choices about what they learn, when they learn, and how they learn.
 Without these instructions students might make poor choices such as getting distracted, becoming overwhelmed, or not working on the most important things first.

 Nowadays teachers need to educate a public who swims in an ocean of information to search and select information effectively.
 The modern world requires self-controlled learners, or ‘meta learners’.